 Once the procedure has commenced, no individual actions by any creditor are allowed.
 The company's directors lose the right to manage the business or deal with the corporate assets.

-Continuation of operations may, however, be authorised by the court if an interruption would cause greater damage to the company, but only if the continuation of the company's operations does not cause damage to creditors.
+Continuation of operations may, however, be authorised by the court if an interruption would cause greater damage to the company, but only if the continuation of the company's operations does not cause loss to creditors.
 After the reform, it is possible to lease the business or a part of it; the lessee, chosen by the receiver, decides upon the best solution in order to prevent the dispersion of company assets, workers and their professional skills.
 The aim of the company lessor is to save and restructure the company.

-The transactions pending as of the date of the bankruptcy declaration are suspended until the receiver decides whether to take them over; this is unless the ruling on the declaration of bankruptcy allows the company to continue its operations on a provisional basis.
+Contracts pending as of the date of the bankruptcy declaration are suspended until the receiver decides whether to continue with them; this is unless the ruling on the declaration of bankruptcy allows the company to continue its operations on a provisional basis.
 The possibility of allowing the company's operations to continue, as regulated by the new article 104 of the Bankruptcy Act, is one of the most important reform measures aimed at avoiding the dispersal of the insolvent company's assets and protecting creditors.

 If the bankruptcy of the company does not allow it to continue its operations, then the loans intended for a specific activity (introduced into the Italian legal system by the recent reform of the Company Law) are terminated.
 The continuation of such funding is instrumental in the continuation of the company's operations.
 The receiver shall provide, pursuant to article 107, for the transfer to third parties of the assets in order to allow the company to continue operations.
-The receiver can decide to delegate the judge to sell movable, immovable and registered movable.
+The receiver can decide to delegate to the judge to sell movable, immovable and registered assets.
 If transfer is not possible, the receiver will provide for the liquidation of the assets in accordance with the liquidation rules of the company to the extent compatible with the procedure.
+Pursuant to the reform introduced by Law Decree 83/2015, for the purpose of speeding up the liquidation process, purchasers of liquidated assets can ask to pay the purchase price in different instalments rather than in one single tranche.
+In addition, information relating to the ongoing liquidation process must be made publicly available on the newly created online platform through the website of the Ministry of Justice.

-As regards to the liquidation phase, according to the reformed article 105, individual assets of the company may be sold but only when the sale of the whole company or part of it does not satisfy creditors in a more advantageous manner.
+In the liquidation phase, in accordance with the reformed article 105 of the Bankruptcy Act, individual assets of the company may be sold but only when the sale of the whole company or part of it does not satisfy creditors in a more advantageous manner.